golioth/bluetooth-gateway/README.md

 west forall zephyr -c "git am $(west topdir)/bluetooth-gateway/zephyr/patches/thingy91x-controller/zephyr/*.patch"
 ```

-Bluetooth controller is running on nRF5340.
+Bluetooth controller is running on the nRF5340 NET core.
 This means that proper
 firmware needs to be flashed (HCI controller over UART) in order to
 access Bluetooth from nRF9151 chip.